krushaybhavsar/trie-data-structure/README.md

 Enter a command >>>
 ```
 The program should now allow you to perfrom operations on the trie.
-To view all operations that can be performed on the trie, enter "help".
+To view all operations that can be performed on the trie, enter `help`.
 ```
 Enter a command >>> help
 Valid commands are: